maxvonhippel/Stellar-Visualizer/README.md

 You can replace the path to write the file to (`Visualize/data.csv`) with whatever you want.
 Likewise, you can change the `1000` parameter in the function call to be whatever integer `n` you want, in order to get back `n` many synthetically generated stars.

 To use the Visualize tool, open the Visualize folder and then open [index.html](Visualize/index.html) in your browser of choice.
 It is tested on and developed for Chrome, but should work on most modern browsers.
 It's a bit bare-bones at the moment, but more functionality is coming.
+You can find a sample CSV file at [`Visualize/data.csv`](Visualize/data.csv), which you can select with the "choose file" button, or you can make your own CSV file with the Generate code and use that.
+Feel free to over-write the demo CSV file I provide you with; it is not a dependency for anything.

 To use the Generate tool in MATLAB, `cd` in MATLAB into the Generate directory and then access the Generate functions by name using the MATLAb `py` module.
 For example: